 - do not understand spoken or written English (need someone to confirm your English language skills).

-- previously deferred and have exhausted all reasonable options to secure suitable care for young children or support care for a person you are the primary carer for (excludes carer employees).
+- previously deferred and are unable to secure suitable care for young children or support care for a person you are the primary carer for (excludes carer employees).

 - previously deferred and now have exceptional circumstances that were unforeseeable at the time of being granted a deferral (evidence is essential).